joshpickardme/Vue-Calculator/README.md

 # Vue Calculator
 [View project in GitHub Pages](https://joshpickardme.github.io/Vue-Calculator/).

-This is a simple Calculator that (for the most part) works well.
+This is a simple Calculator made with Vue, that (mostly) works well.